rabuchaim/fastratelimiter/README.md

 ---

 ```
+What's new in v1.0.3 - 22/Jun/2025
+- Only cosmetic changes, nothing that impacts functionality
+- Fix in speed_test() function
+- Improvements to the NoLimitList class

 What's new in v1.0.2 - 22/May/2025
 - Fix in @block_time.setter.
 Impacted those who tried to change the block_time at runtime.
 - Fix in __int2ip functions, now all IPv6 returns the full expanded zero-padded form.
 Only impacted my unit test.